tessercat/daoistic-book/daodejing/15/english.md

-As cautious as winter travellers, as anxious as worried neighbours, as brave as refugees.
+As cautious as winter travellers, as anxious as worried neighbours, as polite as guests.

 As chill as ice,
 as true as timber,
 as messy as mud.

-Who among us can slowly clean up by calming down, and slowly create stability by changing?
+Who can clean up by settling down, and who can be stable by changing?

-Those of us who embrace this method don't want to fill up so we can save up but not start from scratch.
+Those of us who practice this method don't try to perfect it.

+Above all, we don't perfect it so we can neglect it and not start from scratch.